You see a cyber line on the businessowners policy and feel like the box is checked.

 - modest breach response expense

-- a smaller recovery bill after a contained incident
+- small recovery costs after a contained incident

 The problem is when the office looks small on paper but behaves bigger in real life.